Message to Spring 2025 Graduates:

 Download/print a copy of your immunization records.

-1. Log into the Patient Portal.
+1. Log in to the Campus Health Patient Portal.

 2. Click the Immunizations tab.